Barak 8: Background

 Barak 8 is loosely based on the original Barak 1 missile and is expected to feature a more advanced seeker, alongside range extensions that will move it closer to medium range naval systems like the RIM-162 ESSM or even the SM-2 Standard.
 Israel successfully tested the improved Barak II missile on July 30, 2009.
 The radar system provides 360 degree coverage and the missiles can take down an incoming missile as close as 500 meters away from the ship.
 Each Barak system (missile container, radar, computers and installation) costs about $24 million.
-In November 2009 Israel signed a $1.1 billion contract to supply an upgraded tactical Barak 8 air defence system to India.
-In May 2017, India placed an order of $630 million for four ships of the Indian Navy.
-In September 2018, MDL and GRSE awarded Bharat Electronics Limited with a $1.28 billion contract to supply seven Barak-8 air defence systems for Project 17A-class frigates.
-In October 2018, Bharat Electronics Limited signed a $777 million deal with Israel Aerospace Industries to help fulfil the Barak-8 order.

 Parallel to the Barak-8, IAI has completed development and is manufacturing the Barak MX system that broadens the Barak into a multi-layered air defense system employing unified smart launchers carrying Short, Medium, and Extended-Range interceptors.
 The Smart Launcher supports flexible deployment architecture for land and naval applications.
 Unlike the Barak-8 system, the interceptors, and sensors were developed exclusively by IAI to meet specific requirements from domestic and foreign customers.